-The individual identified in AR 1312.3 - Uniform Complaint Procedures as the employee responsible for coordinating the district's response to complaints and for complying with state and federal civil rights laws is hereby designated as the district's ADA coordinator.
-He/she shall receive and address requests for accommodation submitted by individuals with disabilities, and shall investigate and resolve complaints regarding their access to district programs, services, activities, or facilities.
+The individual identified in Administrative Regulation 1312.3 - Uniform Complaint Procedures as the employee responsible for coordinating the district's response to complaints and for complying with state federal civil rights laws is hereby designated as the district's ADA coordinator.
+The compliance officer shall receive and address requests for accommodation submitted by individuals with disabilities, and shall investigate and resolve complaints regarding their access to district programs, services, activities, or facilities.

-Superintendent 1405 12th Ave.
-Delano, CA 93215
+Superintendent 1405 12th Avenue Delano, CA 93215 661-721-5000 x00101

-Uniform Complaint Procedures (UCP) Annual Notice 2023-2024
+Uniform Complaint Procedures (UCP) Annual Notice 2024-2025